panoply/syncify/readme.md

 # Transform

-In Syncify, `input` files can be transformed and augmented before being written to your define `output` path location.
+In Syncify, `input` files can be transformed and augmented before being written to the defined `output` directory.
 The `transform` option allows you to control how your **input** files are processed.
 Syncify supports built-in and partial processing for the following file types:

 - `.liquid`
 - `.json`
+- `.js`
+- `.ts`
 - `.css`
 - `.svg`
 - `.scss`
 - `.sass`

 Processing `.liquid` and `.json` files are handled using built-in capabilities support by Syncify.
-Handling of `.css`, `.sass`, `scss` and `.svg` file types requires you install additional tooling which Syncify uses in their transform process.
+Handling of `.css`, `.sass`, `scss` and `.svg` file types require you install additional tooling which Syncify will uses in their transform process.
 By default, Syncify assumes that it should only handle `.liquid` and `.json` files.

+## Scripts

+Syncify exposes a `scripts` transform option which can be used as a convenience wrapped around the [tsup](https://tsup.egoist.sh/#what-can-it-bundle) bundler.
+TSUP uses the powerful [ESBuild](https://esbuild.github.io/) under the hood for processing TypeScript and JavaScript file types.

 ## Styles

 Syncify exposes a `styles` transform option which can be used as a convenience wrapper for handling `.css`, `.scss` or `.scss` asset files types.
 The **styles** option accepts an **array** list of style specific configurations that are used together with compilers like [Dart SASS](#) and [PostCSS](#).
-Style transforms help alleviate developers easily process and generate asset specific stylesheets that you can optionally export inlined as a **snippet** file.
+Style transforms help alleviate the complexities sometimes involved in setting up these tools so you can easily process and generate asset specific stylesheets that can be optionally inlined as a **snippet** file.

 ### SASS Support

 Syncify provides partial processing of `.scss` and `.sass` file types using [Dart SASS](#).
-If you require transform support for these files you need to install Dart module as a development dependency in your project.
+If you require transform support for these files you need to install the Dart module as a development dependency in your project.

 ```
 pnpm add sass -D